mtthidoteu/credit-monzo/README.md

 #### How will I know if my tokens have expired?

 Currently I haven't implemented a very good error notification system and the script won't really throw errors.
 It'll just keep trying.
-However, if you notice it stops working, re-run auth.py
+However, if you notice it stops working, re-run `python app.py auth`

-#### After 24 hours, the script stops working

-I have noticed that when asking for a token, Monzo does not issue any refresh token, meaning it is hard to sustain the script for longer.
-However, the script is supposed to refresh the token and if they do fix it, it will work without an update!

 ## License
 [Common Clause](https://commonsclause.com)